 4. 12 VOLT ACCESSORY RECEPTACLE

-Your boat has a 12 volt accessory receptacle in the helm side storage panel and one in the port side storage panel.
-The receptacle is a cigarette lighter style plug that may be used with any 12 volt accessories using this type of plug.
+Your boat has two 12 volt accessory receptacles, one in both cockpit side storage.
+The receptacles are cigarette lighter style plugs that may be used with any 12 volt accessories using this type of plug.

 5. LIGHTING